badal-io/bi_sandbox/.github/github_README_V2.md

 # LookML Audit Scripts Documentation

 This folder contains Python scripts intended for auditing and validating LookML files in your project.
-Each script focuses on a specific best practice or rule for LookML dashboards, explores, and joins.
+Each script focuses on a specific best practice or rule for LookML dashboards, explores, joins, and views.

 ## Scripts Overview